whai-2022/JobsBy/README.md

-# This is an app for looking for jobs
+# This is an app for looking for jobs in your community.

 # https://jobsby.herokuapp.com/